 - Alien in a Small Town is the story of a friendly, albeit rather neurotic, Starfish Alien who ends up living among a community of Mennonites in the 24th century.
 The book is full of descriptions of the quiet beauty of rural Pennsylvania, and the whole thing could be described as a Slice of Life piece.

-- The page image source, Tales from the Loop (and by extension, its tabletop and screen adaptations), thanks to its default setting in a small town in the Swedish countryside overshadowed by a research facility and the titular particle accelerator.
+- Tales from the Loop: The book's default setting is a small town in the Swedish countryside overshadowed by a research facility and the titular particle accelerator.

-- The Legend of Zelda: Breath of the Wild is a Science Fantasy example, albeit one with a heavier emphasis on the "Pastoral" and "Fantasy" than the "Science."
-This Hyrule became predominantly a post-apocalyptic wilderness when possessed Magitek robots, originally built in the distant past by Hyrule's more technologically advanced ancestors, slaughtered a massive chunk of the kingdom's inhabitants.
+- The Legend of Zelda: Breath of the Wild is a Science Fantasy example, albeit one with a heavier emphasis on the "Pastoral" and "Fantasy" than the "Science".
+This Hyrule became predominantly a post-apocalyptic wilderness when possessed Magitek robots, originally built in the distant past by Hyrule's more technologically advanced ancestors, slaughtered the majority of the kingdom's inhabitants.
 The places Link visits in the game's present tend to have a tranquil, agrarian/wilderness feel to them, but there are still sci-fi elements like the aforementioned robots, high-tech Shrines where Link must solve puzzles, and a handful of Sheikah scientists who can give Link high-tech equipment and abilities.

 - Whispers of a Machine is arguably set in a post-science fiction world, as the war between humanity and robots has led to a host of advanced technology being banned.
-Nevertheless this trope applies, as the game takes place in an ambigiously Scandinavian town, complete with farmers, scenic vistas and a local tavern.
+Nevertheless, this trope applies, as the game takes place in an ambiguously Scandinavian town, complete with farmers, scenic vistas and a local tavern.